-Coronavirus (COVID-19): Impact on bin collections
+Coronavirus (Covid-19): Impact on bin collections

 Due to the coronavirus outbreak there may be some disruption to bin collections and changes to collection schedules and collection days.
-Please bear with us at this time and be assured that we are doing everything we can to maintain the service as best we can. f you haven't already done so, please sign-up for email reminders and alerts so that we can keep you up-to-date with any changes.
+Please bear with us at this time and be assured that we are doing everything we can to maintain the service as best we can.
+If you haven't already done so, please sign-up for email reminders and alerts so that we can keep you up-to-date with any changes.

 Currently, we are collecting all bin types (brown, blue, grey, and green) but from time to time collections may be missed due to operational issues.
 If we miss your collection for this reason and you are signed-up to our email alerts we will update you on when we plan to empty your bin.
 We will also post information and advice at the top of our bin collections web page.